 Treason is a very serious but rarely charged federal crime that can result in the death penalty upon conviction.
 If you have been charged with treason, you probably already have legal counsel.
-But if you have questions about any other federal crimes, you can get started today with a free evaluation of your legal situation from a local attorney.
+But if you have questions about any other federal crimes, you can get started today by contacting an experienced, local defense attorney.